logseq/docs/db-version-changes.md

     * NOTE: Pressing enter on a `#` input triggers a powerful [new tags](./db-version.md#new-tags) feature.
 * All blocks and pages have created-at and updated-at timestamps!
 With this built-in dimension of time, time powered features are possible.
 *  The [previous tables](https://docs.logseq.com/#/page/tables) including version 2 are replaced by a shadcn based table.
 The new tables have inline editing like spreadsheets by default.
 See [here](./db-version.md#tables) for more.
+* Flashcards have been re-implemented with [a new algorithm](https://github.com/open-spaced-repetition/free-spaced-repetition-scheduler).
+It isn't compatible with the previous flashcards so none of the properties and srs data from the previous version is imported.
 * Markdown is the only supported format.
 Org mode file graphs will be able to convert to DB graphs.
 * Zotero integration isn't planned to be a built-in feature and will hopefully be moved to a plugin.
+* A few [Advanced Commands](https://docs.logseq.com/#/page/advanced%20commands) are available.
+More may become available as requested.
+The available commands are:
+  * `>Query` is now `/Advanced Query`
+  * `>Src` is now `/Code block`
+  * `>Quote` is `/Quote`

 WIP changes:
-* Advanced queries are to be updated to use the new tables and `#Query`.
-Query filters are likely to be changed.
+* Query filters are likely to be changed.
 * Whiteboards are disabled for now and will be enabled later.
-* Flashcards are disabled for now and will be enabled later.
 * Exports only partially work.
+* Sync and RTC will be enabled later.

 Miscelleanous changes:
 * Embedded pages and blocks look almost the same as other nodes.
 The main indicator of an embed will be an icon to the left of the block.